The cereal

 Champ de blé

-Man domesticated cereals 12,000 years ago.
-They quickly became the basis of the human diet directly and indirectly for meat, they were at the heart of many civilizations, economic and political decisions in the same way as money itself.
-They were used as payments in Mesopotamia or as taxes in the Middle Ages with the tithe or the champart, paid respectively to the clergy and to the lord.
-In short, they are at the very heart of any civilization.
+Humans domesticated cereals 12,000 years ago.
+They quickly became the basis of the human diet, both directly and indirectly for meat.
+They have been at the heart of many civilizations, economic and political decisions, just like money itself.
+They were used as payments in Mesopotamia or as taxes in the Middle Ages, with tithes or champart, paid respectively to the clergy and the lord.
+In short, they are at the very heart of all civilizations.

-Today we cultivate 736 million hectares of cereals industrially and in monoculture for the vast majority.
-Cereal cultivation occupies 52% of arable land in the world.
-In 2019, this area produced just over 2.7 million tonnes of cereals, i.e. around 344 kg gross per inhabitant.
+Today, we cultivate 736 million hectares of cereals industrially, the vast majority of which are monocultures.
+Cereal cultivation occupies 52% of the world's arable land.
+In 2019, this area produced just over 2.7 million tonnes of cereals, or approximately 344 kg gross per capita.

-Despite this massive demand, which may seem surprising, and the fact that we eat cereals in all forms, very often excessively processed, most of us are no longer able to differentiate one cereal from another.
-We have developed intolerances to gluten and no one tells us that cultivated wheat is increasingly selected or sometimes modified for the sole purpose of profitability per hectare without taking into account either the sustainability of this process or food safety.
-Corn, wheat, rice, oats, barley, triticale, sorghum, rye, fonio, so many varieties that we think we know from the shelves of our supermarkets.
+Despite this massive demand, which may seem surprising, and the fact that we eat cereals in all forms, often overly processed, most of us are no longer able to differentiate one cereal from another.
+We have developed gluten intolerances, and no one tells us that cultivated wheat is increasingly selected or sometimes modified for the sole purpose of profitability per hectare, without taking into account either the sustainability of this process or food safety.
+Corn, wheat, rice, oats, barley, triticale, sorghum, rye, fonio, so many varieties that we think we know thanks to the shelves of our supermarkets.

-After wine, vegetables, meat, why explore the world of cereals?
-Simply because the issues are exactly the same from one sector to another.
-The logic of current productions is biased by the prism of hyper-productivity in monoculture whereas all these cultures together are not only coherent but interdependent within the framework of the overall project of the domain.
-I grow cereals to feed my animals and the manure I collect helps fertilize my fields.
+After wine, vegetables, and meat, why explore the world of cereals?
+Quite simply because the issues are exactly the same from one sector to another.
+Current production logic is biased by the prism of hyper-productivity in monoculture, while all these crops together are not only coherent but interdependent within the framework of the overall project of the estate.
+I grow cereals to feed my animals, and the manure I collect helps fertilize my fields.

-How did we come to no longer know what we are eating, to always consume the same ultra-processed cereals without realizing that it was harmful for us and for the planet?
+How did we get to the point where we no longer know what we are consuming, where we are always consuming the same ultra-processed cereals without realizing that it is harmful to us and to the planet?

-Many of the answers lie in the internationalization of trade.
-Globalization has pushed to productivism and above all to standardization.
-In food as elsewhere, everything is easier to manage logistically when it is standard.
-This therefore involved the selection of certain varieties, then hybridization to perfect the whole productivist logic to the point of forgetting that the natural evolution of all these cereals has a meaning and contributes to the natural balance of the species.
+Many answers lie in the internationalization of trade.
+Globalization has led to productivism and, above all, standardization.
+In food, as elsewhere, everything is easier to manage logistically when it is standard.
+This has therefore involved the selection of certain varieties, then hybridization to perfect the entire productivist logic, to the point of forgetting that the natural evolution of all these cereals has a meaning and contributes to the natural balance of species.

 Today, we see the results of these manipulations and global strategies disconnected from reality among many French farmers.
-Unable to be competitive against the gigantic American, German, Chinese monocultures, etc., they have no solution to survive, the State not helping reasoned and intelligent cultures in any way except with logos and certifications too far removed from the reality on the ground.
-We are witnessing the abandonment of our campaigns with a bottom-up selection of the biggest, nothing new under the sun you might say.
+Unable to compete with the gigantic American, German, Chinese, etc. monocultures, they have no solution to survive, the State not helping reasoned and intelligent cultures in any way except through logos and certifications far too far removed from the reality on the ground.
+We are witnessing the abandonment of our countryside with a selection from the bottom of the biggest, nothing new under the sun you might say.

 Photo of a buckwheat field

-I decided to turn to cereals to affirm the consistency of the estate's polyculture strategy.
-Beyond its use to feed animals, cereals feed us and can be transformed in many ways.
+I decided to turn to cereals to affirm the coherence of the estate's mixed farming strategy.
+Beyond its use to feed animals, cereals nourish us and can be transformed in many ways.
 One of the essential ways to transform it is undoubtedly through the production of flour.
-Thanks to a partnership with a friend from Corcelles-les-Arts, we offer at Le Cellier à Pommard T55 and T80 wheat flour, as well as buckwheat flour, produced in a reasoned way.
+Thanks to a partnership with a friend from Corcelles-les-Arts, we offer at Le Cellier in Pommard T55 and T80 wheat flours, as well as buckwheat flour, produced sustainably.
 They were the basis of the pies that delighted our guests at the Terrasse de Mimande this summer.

-At Le Cellier, it is also possible to order Josselin L'enfarineur breads every week, made with natural sourdough and local flours.
+At Le Cellier, you can also order Josselin L'enfarineur's bread every week, made with natural sourdough and local flours.
 They are on the breakfast menu for our guests in Mimande .
-Finally, cereals are of course used in beer… A future production?
+Finally, the cereals are of course used in beer...
+A production coming soon?
 See you soon.

 Armand Heitz